ansonmiu0214/haskell-json/README.md

 * Recursive case depends on the recursive calls of `parseItem` and itself:
   * Calling `parseItem` on the same input returns the required `item :: (Key, Value)` and the unprocessed `rest`.
   * Calling `parseObj` on the `rest` returns the other `items :: [(Key, Value)]`, so the full list is obtained by `item:items`.
+  * The comma at the beginning of the `rest` of the string is handled by `parseObj` through pattern matching.

 ## Next steps
 1. Error handling on parsing.